Estimation-product-quality-features/FeedAI/README.md

 # ProductQualityAI: Product Quality Tracking Tool on the Example of Agri-Food Industries 🌾

-### An intuitive and helpful software tool for estimating the product quality in industrial processes.
+### An intuitive and helpful software tool for estimating the product quality in process industries.
 As a case study, the production of flour in the context of the compound feed industry is shown.
 The compound feed industry can produce many feed mixtures up to many different ingredients.
 Ingredients as agricultural raw materials, such as maize and wheat, are to be processed in these industries.
 Under rapidly and strongly fluctuating input raw materials and changing recipes, the condition of a process has to be continually tuned by process operators to satisfy the quality requirements.
 Flour is one popular feed due to its balanced nutrional nature and availability in various forms, for instance, in pellets.
 The schredding of natural raw materials leads to the required flour structure, which is relevant for further processing, such as mixing and pelleting, and ultimative relevant for the animal health.
-After milling, samples of the flour produced in this use case are evaluated on its particle size using deep learning algorithms.
-In this repo, we develop a quality traking tool that automatically detects, classifies and counts partially crushed and uncrushed seeds on images taken from the produced flour, so that engineers can subsequently use these results for evaluating the flour quality and adjusting better the mill parameters in future production charges.
+After grinding, samples of produced flour are evaluated on its particle size using deep learning image processing methods.
+In this repo, we develop a quality traking tool that automatically detects, classifies and counts partially ground and unground seeds on image frames taken from the produced flour, so that engineers can subsequently use these results for evaluating the flour quality and adjusting better the grounding machine parameters in future production charges.

 <br>
 <img src="./PQ_Framework/public/images/webpage.gif"/>